craftycorvid/MergedElytra/README.md

 If the server is running Vanilla Tweaks' Armored Elytra datapack, installing this mod on your client will render the elytra and chestplate.

+## TODO
+ - Add custom icons for merged elytra on the client